FrankM1/docs/content/concepts/config.md

 ### Server

-The server host and port are the IP address and port number that Ghost listens on for requests.
-By default, requests are routed from port 80 to Ghost by nginx (recommended), or apache.
+The server host and port are the IP address and port number that Qazana listens on for requests.
+By default, requests are routed from port 80 to Qazana by nginx (recommended), or apache.

 ```json
 "server": {